abonander/rust-what-now/README.md

 ####[Community Involvement](community-other.md)

-Perhaps you'd rather write English (or another human language) than Rust, but still might want to exercise your knowledge.
+Perhaps you'd rather write English (or another human language) than Rust, and/or prefer socializing with humans rather than arguing with the compiler.
 There's still loads of things you can do within the Rust community, and this category might give you some ideas.

 [trpl]: https://doc.rust-lang.org/nightly/book/
 [rbe]: http://rustbyexample.com/